djeada/Numpy-Tutorials/notes/3_vector_operations.md

 [12  6  8]
 ```

-Explanation:

 - `scalar * arr` multiplies each element of `arr` by `2`.
 - The resulting vector `[12, 6, 8]` reflects the scaled values.
-- **Practical Use Case:** Scalar multiplication is used in normalization processes, where feature values are scaled to a specific range to ensure uniformity.
+- Scalar multiplication is used in normalization processes, where feature values are scaled to a specific range to ensure uniformity.

 #### Dot Product